-Scottish Highlands through a Lense
+Scottish Highlands Through a Lens

-- High quality Full Board en-suite accommodation and excellent food in our Country House
+- High-quality Full Board en-suite accommodation and excellent food in our country house

-- Guidance and tuition from a knowledgeable HF Holidays’ leader, to ensure you get the most from your holiday
+- Guidance and tuition from a knowledgeable HF Holidays Leader, to ensure you get the most from your holiday

-- All essential transport to photography locations, via mini-coach or other mode of transport e.g. boat
+- All essential transport to photography locations, via mini-coach or other modes of transport (e.g. boat)

 At the house

 All holidays at our Country Houses are full board accommodation including evening meal on arrival to breakfast on the day of your departure.
 All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

-√ Start your day with our extensive breakfast.
+- Start your day with our extensive breakfast

 Just relax and take it easy, or if you'd like to continue to chat with our guides and fellow guests then why not grab a drink or take part in one of our optional evening activities.